Please Read How You Can Help Keep the Encyclopedia Free

 Did Alcmaeon present a cosmogony or cosmology in terms of the interaction of pairs of opposites?
 Such a cosmology could be seen as yet another connection to earlier speculation in Ionia, since Anaximander's cosmos is based on the “justice” established between conflicting opposites (DK12B1).
 Aristotle provides the primary evidence for such a cosmology (Metaph.
 986a22 ff. = A3), but he compares Alcmaeon not to the Ionians but to a group of Pythagoreans who proposed a table of ten pairs of opposites.
 Alcmaeon agrees with these Pythagoreans in regarding the opposites as principles of things.
 Aristotle complains, however, that Alcmaeon did not arrive at a definite set of opposites but spoke haphazardly of white, black, sweet, bitter, good, bad, large and small, and only threw in vague comments about the remaining opposites.
 It may well be that Alcmaeon's primary discussion of opposites was in relation to his account of the human body (DK, B4; see the discussion of his medical theories above).
 Aristotle's language supports this suggestion to some extent, when he summarizes Alcmaeon's view as that “the majority of human things (tôn anthrôpinôn) are in pairs” (Metaph.
 986a31).
 Isocrates (DK, A3) says that Alcmaeon, in contrast to Empedocles, who postulated four elements, said that there were only two, and, according to a heterodox view, Alcmaeon posited fire and earth as basic elements (Lebedev 1993).
 Most scholars follow Aristotle, however, in supposing that Alcmaeon thought that the human body and perhaps the cosmos is constituted from the balance of an indefinite number of opposites.
 Some have seen Alcmaeon's unwillingness to adopt a fixed set of opposites as a virtue and a further sign of his empiricism, which is willing to accept that the world is less tidy than theoretical constructs, such as the Pythagorean table of opposites, would suggest (Guthrie 1962, 346).

-Alcmaeon has been somewhat neglected in recent scholarship on early Greek philosophy (e.g., he hardly appears in Long 1999 and Taylor 1997, the two most recent surveys of the subject).
+Alcmaeon has been somewhat neglected in recent scholarship on early Greek philosophy (e.g., he hardly appears in Long 1999 and Taylor 1997, the two most recent surveys of the subject, but both Guthrie 1962 and now Zhmud 2012a stress his importance).
 There would appear to be several reasons for this neglect.
 First, what remains of Alcmaeon's book has little to say on the metaphysical questions about the first principles of the cosmos and about being, which have dominated recent scholarship on the Presocratics.
 Second, doubts about his date and about the focus of his investigations have made it difficult to place him in the development of early Greek thought.
 Finally, a more accurate appreciation of his use of dissection has deflated some of the hyperbolic claims in earlier scholarship about his originality.
 The extent of his originality and the importance of his influence depend to a degree on his dating.
-An extremely late dating for his activity (after 450 BC) makes him appear to espouse the typical views of the age rather than to break new ground.
+An extremely late dating for his activity (after 450 BCE) makes him appear to espouse the typical views of the age rather than to break new ground.
 If he was active in the early fifth century, his views are much more original.
 That Aristotle wrote a separate treatise in response to Alcmaeon argues in favor of his originality.
 He should probably be regarded as a pioneer in applying a political metaphor to the balance of opposites that constitute the healthy human body.
-The range of his work in biology is remarkable for the early fifth century and set the agenda for his successors.
+The range of his work in biology is remarkable for the early fifth century and he may have initiated a physiological emphasis in Greek philosophy which was not present in Ionian philosophers, such as Anaximander and Anaximenes, and set the agenda in this area for later Presocratics (Zhmud 2012a, 366).
 It is sometimes said that his conception of poroi (channels), which connect the sense organs to the brain, influenced Empedocles' theory of poroi, but the theories may share no more than the name.
 In Empedocles, all materials have pores in them, which determine whether they mix well with other objects.
 Sense organs also have pores, but these function not to connect the sense organ to the seat of intelligence (which for Empedocles is the heart) but to determine whether the sense organ can receive the effluences that are poured forth by external objects (Solmsen 1961, 157; Wright 1981, 230).
 Alcmaeon's influence was significant in three final ways: 1) His identification of the brain as the seat of human intelligence influenced Philolaus (DK, B13), the Hippocratic Treatise, On the Sacred Disease, and Plato (Timaeus 44d), although a number of thinkers including Empedocles and Aristotle continued to regard the heart as the seat of perception and intelligence.
 2) His empiricist epistemology may lie behind important passages in Plato (Phaedo 96b) and Aristotle (Posterior Analytics 100a).
 3) He developed the first argument for the immortality of the soul, which influenced Plato's similar argument in the Phaedrus (245c ff.).

 Texts and Commentaries